Trump’s Attack of “Mexican” Judge Similar to His Attack on Securities Analyst in 1990

 The Art of the Deal (1987)

-I covered this story as the editor for Zacks Investment Research in Chicago and the story developed at about the same time that more investment firms were starting to question the quality and motives of equity analysts who wrote research reports on some companies.
+I covered this story as the editor for Zacks Investment Research in Chicago.
+The story developed at about the same time that more investment firms were starting to question the quality and motives of equity analysts who wrote research reports on some companies.

-This alternate set-up was designed to reduce or eliminate the conflicts-of-interest between the investment bankers and their own equity and bond research analysts.
+This alternate set-up was designed to reduce or eliminate the conflicts of interest between the investment bankers and their equity and bond research analysts.

 Roffman was an independent analyst in the truest sense.
-He did his own research and analysis and reported what he concluded.
+He conducted his own research and analysis and reported his conclusions.
 Trump came from a different world.

-As cited by Laing and Alan Abelson, who both wrote about this Trump-Roffman episode for Barron’s, Trump went ballistic when Roffman warned investors about the danger of the junk bonds.
-To punish Roffman, Trump called the CEO of Janney Montgomery, made some false and disparaging personal remarks about Roffman (sound familiar?) and threatened to sue the firm unless Roffman wrote a public apology.
+As cited by Laing and Alan Abelson, who wrote about this Trump-Roffman episode for Barron’s, Trump went ballistic when Roffman warned investors about the danger of junk bonds.
+To punish Roffman, Trump called the CEO of Janney Montgomery, made some false and disparaging personal remarks about Roffman (sound familiar?), and threatened to sue the firm unless Roffman wrote a public apology.

 TajMahak Casino

-The story ends this way: Trump never sued Janney; the Taj defaulted on its first interest payment in October 1990, forcing Taj junk bonds prices into the 20s.
-And as predicted, the Taj filed Chapter 11 bankruptcy in the spring of 1991.
-Atlantic City was again victimized by big money interests.
+The story ends this way: Trump never sued Janney.
+Taj defaulted on its first interest payment in October 1990, forcing Taj junk bond prices into the 20s.
+As predicted, Taj filed for Chapter 11 bankruptcy in the spring of 1991.
+Big money interests again victimized Atlantic City.

-As for Trump, he is still up to his old tricks at the national level.
-Maybe he can “Make American Great Again” just like he made the Taj Mahal Casino in Atlantic City into “the Eighth Wonder of the World.”
+Trump is still up to his old tricks at the national level.
+Maybe he can “Make America Great Again,” just like he made the Taj Mahal Casino in Atlantic City into “the Eighth Wonder of the World.”

 LEAVE A REPLY